BIBLE PASSAGE:

 and experiencing the joy it can bring to my life.
 Forgive

-me if I received Your gift, but changed Your guidelines
+me if I received Your gift but I have changed Your rules

 to fit my own desires.
 Teach me the importance of having